History of the Cumbria Steam Gathering

 As their numbers grew, they formed an official society which soon became incorporated as a limited company, The Cumbria Steam & Vintage Vehicle Society Ltd. Today, this society is behind one of the biggest events in the county, The Cumbria Steam Gathering which annually attracts more than 20,000 visitors over two days.

 Tim Holt from Hutton Roof near Kendal was one of the club’s founding members.
-He was chief steward at the very first Cumbria Steam Gathering and was the event’s main organiser and is still actively involved with the organising team of 15 which themselves lead almost 100 volunteers.
+He was chief steward at the very first Cumbria Steam Gathering and was the event’s main organiser and is still actively involved with the organising team of 15 which increases in size to almost 100 volunteers throughout the weekend.

 Tim said, “We formed the society as somewhere to get together.
 It just grew - two people knew two people and two knew two and so on.
 We decided to form a society and put an ad in the Penrith Herald.
 About 70 people turned up to our first proper meeting at St Andrew’s Parish Hall.
 One of the aims of The Cumbria Steam & Vintage Vehicle Society (C.S.V.V.S) is to promote an interest in steam and vintage vehicles so we eventually decided to hold a bit of an event.”